Paltoudara/_SINGLE_LINKED_LIST_/README.md

 7) push_front, this function just creates a list node and pushes it by copy or move at the start of the list,if something goes wrong this function doesn't do anything (strong exception guarantee)

-8) pop_front,this function just deletes the first node of the list and updates the list ,if there exists one node to delete,WARNING: calling this function while the list is empty will throw an  pop_from_an_empty_list  exception
+8) pop_front,this function just deletes the first node of the list and updates the list ,if there exists at least one node to delete,WARNING: calling this function while the list is empty will throw an  pop_from_an_empty_list  exception

-9) pop_back,this function just deletes the last node of the list and updates the list ,if there exists one node to delete,WARNING: calling this function while the list is empty will throw an  pop_from_an_empty_list  exception
+9) pop_back,this function just deletes the last node of the list and updates the list ,if there exists at least one node to delete,WARNING: calling this function while the list is empty will throw an  pop_from_an_empty_list  exception

-10) reverse,this function just reverses the list in place ,if the list is like 1 2 3 the result will be 3 2 1
+10) reverse,this function just reverses the list in place ,if the list is like 1 2 3 the result will be 3 2 1 the reverse process goes like this: 123->213->321

-11) insert_after,this function takes an argument pos and a copy of value to insert it ,if the pos points to nothing then nothing happens ,if the position is invalid or doesn't belong in the list that called the method an exception will be thrown not_a_valid_position exception
+11) insert_after,this function takes an argument pos and a copy of value to insert it after the pos  ,if the pos points to nothing then nothing happens ,if the position is invalid or doesn't belong in the list that called the method an exception will be thrown not_a_valid_position exception

 12) add_unique_after has exactly the same behavior as the insert_after function ,the only thing that is different is that if the element is already at the list and we can see this with the help of a comparator passed to this function ,then nothing happens to the list (see implementation for more details of how this works)